stephenpascoe/jasmin_platform_vagrant/README.rst

 1. Install VirtualBox_
 2. Install Vagrant_.
 You will need a recent version of vagrant.
 Tested as working on v1.2.2
+3. Clone this repository.
+E.g. ``git clone https://github.com/stephenpascoe/jasmin_platform_vagrant``.
-3. Run "vagrant up".
+4. From the repository run "vagrant up".
 On first execution this will take a long time as it will download a base VM image from the internet.
-4. Visit the VM with "vagrant ssh".
+5. Visit the VM with "vagrant ssh".
 You will be logged into the VM as user ``vagrant``.

 Using the VM